 Estrogen and Progesterone

-As a result, the ovaries also produce less and less estrogen and progesterone that would normally be used to facilitate the journey of the egg throughout the menstrual cycle.
+As a result, the ovaries also produce less and less estrogen and progesterone that would normally guide the menstrual cycle.

 In this period, reproductive hormones fluctuate erratically, causing numerous symptoms, such as night sweats, fatigue, irregular periods, and insomnia.

 Testosterone levels in women, on the other hand, begin to fall even before the onset of the menopausal symptoms, roughly in their 20s.
 By menopause, they decline to about half of their previous amounts, but in a much slower and steadier pace than estrogen and progesterone.

 Eventually, hormonal production by the ovaries stops from menopause onwards.
 To sustain other bodily functions, small amounts of sex hormones are made by other body parts, such as the adrenal glands as well as fat or nerve cells.